 Another good way to protect your property is by installing a security system.
 Although installing a home security system can cost a few hundred dollars upfront, this type of system can thwart any attempt a criminal might make to burglarize your home — which could save you thousands.
 Given the current state of the economy, it’s smart to do everything you can to protect your valuables and ensure your loved ones are safe.
 As a bonus, having a home security system installed can end up saving you money on your home insurance.
 If your insurer offers discounts for security system installation, you could end up benefitting from greater peace of mind and monthly savings.

-If you’re looking for a way to improve your property’s security and overall appearance, you might opt for outdoor money saving home improvements and add some strategic landscape lighting.
 Using LED- or solar-powered lighting outdoors can amp up your curb appeal, keep loved ones and visitors safe, and make criminals think twice about trying to break in.
 You could also supplement with motion-activated security lighting closer to your home, which can add an extra level of visual protection (especially when paired with security cameras).